Efficient Ensemble for Multimodal Punctuation Restoration using Time-Delay Neural Network: Experiments

 \subsection{Data}

 Our primary dataset is the publicly available MuST-C version 1 \cite{cattoni2021mustc}, the same as that used by UniPunc \cite{zhu2022unified} for sake of fair comparison.
 This dataset was compiled using TED talks.
 We also use same training and test set splits as the original authors, whose information is available on GitHub.
 We further split the original training set into 90\% for training and 10\% for validation.
-Please see Table 1 for full information.
+Please see Table \ref{tab:split} for full information.

 Each sample is an English audio piece of approximately \SI{10}{\second} to \SI{30}{\second} with the corresponding transcription text.
 In Kaldi, we use a frame duration of \SI{10}{\milli\second} for MFCCs, i-vectors, and 12th layer acoustic embeddings.
-We follow the procedure described in Section 2.3 to generate a matrix of aligned embeddings for each data sample.
-Then, to obtain examples for training and inference, we consider segments of $301$ frames, or \SI{3}{\second}, wherein the exact middle frame is the point of transition from one text token to the next.
-The resulting example will thus be labeled with the punctuation following the prior token and occurring at the middle frame.
+We follow the procedure described in Section \ref{ssec:alignment} to generate a matrix of aligned embeddings for each data sample.
+Then, to obtain data samples for training and inference, we consider segments of $301$ frames, or \SI{3}{\second}, wherein the exact middle frame is the point of transition from one text token to the next, as illustrated by the red column in Fig. \ref{fig:data}.
+The resulting data sample will thus be labeled with the punctuation following the prior token (``favorite" in Fig. \ref{fig:data}'s example) and occurring at the middle frame.

 We use a context window of \SI{3}{\second}, because this duration should be sufficient to capture all acoustic and prosodic information relevant to a punctuation mark, such as pauses and pitch rises.
 At the same time, this duration is not so long as to include much unnecessary information, such as extensions into adjacent words.

-For the entire dataset, punctuation label distributions were as follows.
-Due to the highly imbalanced nature of the dataset, we sampled less occurring classes more frequently for training so that, in effect, all class counts are equal, and the network avoids learning only the prior probability distribution.
+For the entire dataset, punctuation label distributions were as described in Table \ref{tab:labels}.
+Due to the highly imbalanced nature of the dataset, we oversampled the three minority classes (comma, full stop, and question mark) for training.
+This ensures that the network avoids learning only the prior probability distribution.
+For each minority class, we sampled uniformly without replacement until the available pool of data samples emptied, and we repeated this process until the class count matched the majority class'.

 Moreover, since BERT was already pre-trained on massive corpora, we fine-tune it for punctuation prediction using the National Speech Corpus \cite{koh2019building} of Singaporean English, in addition to MuST-C.